-Stadium:

-station.

-tion to do so.
-Lawyers are assigned pro bono cases by the courts.

-What would attorney Hale do if the court assigned him to represent a young Jewish or black person accused of a serious crime?
-Could he and would he zealously and ethically represent his client as the canons of professional conduct require a lawyer to do?

-have taken Ira off the air.
-These

-two people that I have mentioned

-battle with the station manage-

-A lot of people within the

-WPSC-FM listening area, want to

-know what is going on in local

-sports.
-If they want to know what

-they don't do local sports.

-the local games.

-is going with professional sports

-Well because of "personal or

-Professional differences" (whatev-
+he broadcasted two state football championship games from Giants Stadium:

+One of the games had two of the top 25 teams in the country playing against each other.
+Ira was ecstatic about this opportunity to do these games and the fact that we were doing the games from the same booth that WFAN does the Jets broadcasts made it that much more exciting.
+This was the first time this had ever been done at the have taken Ira off the air.
+These two people that I have mentioned have been no help to Ira and his battle with the station manage-

+Now it is a real shame that the narrow-minded people running the radio station, and they include Tina Lesher and Ofelia Garcia.

+A lot of people within the WPSC-FM listening area, want to know what is going on in local sports.
+If they want to know what is going with professional sports will turn to WFAN, where they don't do local sports.
-er the station wants to call it) the

-public (who the station should be

-catering to), can't find this infor-

-mation anymore nor hear any of
+Well because of "personal or Professional differences" (whatever the station wants to call it) the public (who the station should be catering to), can't find this information anymore nor hear any of the local games.

-Not only does this affect the

-public but also the athletes.
-A lot

-of the athletes, high school and

-college, count on these broadcasts

-to give their team exposure (espe-
+Not only does this affect the public but also the athletes.
+A lot of the athletes, high school and college, count on these broadcasts to give their team exposure (especially the hockey team).